-February marks Black History Month, a time to celebrate the achievements of African Americans and their role throughout our country’s history.
+February is Black History Month, and at Chamberlain University this is a time to not only celebrate the diversity of students, alumni and faculty, but also the achievements of African Americans and their role throughout our country’s history, especially nurses.

-The profession began to change when Mary Eliza Mahoney, often noted as the first black nurse in history, graduated from nursing school and was the first African American nurse to be licensed.
-Since that day in 1869, African American nurses have continued to strive for equality in the profession.
+The profession began to change when Mary Eliza Mahoney became the first Black nurse to graduate from nursing school and be professionally licensed.
+Since that day in 1879, African American nurses have continued to strive for equality in the profession.

 A British-Jamaican nurse and businesswoman who set up the “British Hotel” to care for soldiers during the Crimean War

-While Florence Nightingale rose to international prominence following her time nursing soldiers during the Crimean War, another heroic nurse was on the frontlines of the conflict: mixed-race nurse Mary Seacole.
-Seacole travelled the world extensively, nursing cholera patients during an outbreak in Panama, before seeking a nursing position in the Crimea – for which she was rejected.
+While Florence Nightingale rose to international prominence following her time nursing soldiers during the Crimean War, another heroic nurse was on the front lines of the conflict: mixed-race nurse Mary Seacole.
+Seacole traveled the world extensively, nursing cholera patients during an outbreak in Panama, before seeking a nursing position in the Crimea – for which she was rejected.
 Undeterred, she established the “British Hotel,” which catered to sick and recovering soldiers.
-She visited battlefields to tend to the wounded, and was referred to warmly by soldiers as “Mother Seacole.”
-In 2004, more than 10,000 people voted for Mary as the “Greatest Black Briton” and a statue of the famous nurse was unveiled in London in 2016.
+She visited battlefields to tend to the wounded and was referred to warmly by soldiers as “Mother Seacole.”
+In 2004, more than 10,000 people voted for Seacole as the “Greatest Black Briton,” and a statue of the famous nurse was unveiled in London in 2016.

 A famed conductor of the Underground Railroad, the former slave also acted as a nurse during the Civil War, tending to Black soldiers and liberated slaves